-- the accused can also be held in custody while further information is gathered – enabling the Court to make an informed decision about the bail application.
+- if the accused is to be held in custody while further information is gathered – enabling the court to make an informed decision about the bail application.

 Court Bail covers the period from the first court appearance through to subsequent appearances and the verdict, until a sentence is passed.

 More information about Court Bail in South Australia.

 Bail will have conditions set by the court.
 Every bail agreement has the following conditions.

 - the person must not leave the state without permission from the court

 - they are prohibited from possessing a firearm or ammunition, and

 - that they submit to gunshot residue testing as reasonably required.